Antoine Virgile Schneider

-Antoine Virgile Schneider (22 March 1779 in Bouquenom (Bailiwick of Sarreguemines) – 11 July 1847 in Paris) was a French general and politician.
+Antoine Virgile Schneider (22 March 1779 – 11 July 1847) was a French general and politician.
 He was Minister of War under the July Monarchy in the second government of Jean de Dieu Soult from 12 May 1839 to 1 March 1840.

 Biography

 Antoine Virgile Schneider was born on 22 March 1779 at Bouquenom, and was the son of doctor Christophe Schneider.
 He was the cousin of Adolphe Schneider and Eugène Schneider, who developed the iron industry at Le Creusot.
 Virgil Schneider graduated from the École Polytechnique in the year VII of the 1st French Republic (1799).

 A memoir on the Greek island of Corfu addressed to Napoleon Bonaparte earned him his appointment as supernumerary in Military engineering.
 He was Lieutenant during the Polish campaign, Captain during the Spanish Civil War (1808), he took part in the sieges of Saragossa (1808–1809) and Figueres (1811).
 He was created a Knight of the Empire on 23 February 1811, he became aide-de-camp to General Clarke.
 After a mission to the Ionian islands, he was besieged in Danzig in 1813 with General Rapp.
 He was appointed Colonel in 1815.
 Prisoner of War, he returned to France in 1814 and was, during the Hundred Days, Chief of Staff of Rapp, who commanded the 5th Corps, assigned to cover the Rhine.